Darius Shu: Career

-In 2018, Shu teams up with Arron Blake and they both co-directed, wrote, and produced His Hands (2019), with Shu shooting the film as the cinematographer.
-This was their directorial debut and the first film they made together starring Arron Blake and Philip Brisebois.
-His Hands had its world premiere at Robert De Niro's Tribeca Film Festival 2019 in New York at the Village East Cinema.
+In 2018, Shu teamed up with Arron Blake and they both co-directed, wrote and produced His Hands (2019), with Shu shooting the film as the cinematographer.
+This was their directorial debut and the first film they made together, starring Arron Blake and Philip Brisebois.
+His Hands had its world premiere at the Tribeca Film Festival 2019 in New York at the Village East Cinema.
 The film received nomination for Best Narrative Short.
-The film created a whole new experience as it was a silent psychological thriller, using only the power of visual storytelling and cinematography.
+The film created a whole new experience, as it was a silent psychological thriller, using only the power of visual storytelling and cinematography.
 It tells the story of two men meeting for the most unusual unanimity of their lives as it touches themes such as sexuality, loneliness, identity and ageism.
-The film was applauded as a cinematic masterpiece as it was made on a low budget of £400, with no dialogue delivery throughout the film and using only natural light during filming.
-The film was released on Amazon Prime Video and has received rave 5 star reviews from the public with critical acclaim.
+The film was applauded as a cinematic masterpiece, as it was made on a low budget of £400, with no dialogue delivery throughout the film and using only natural light during filming.
+The film was released on Amazon Prime Video and has received rave five star reviews from the public with critical acclaim.
 The film was also picked up to stream on Dekkoo in October 2020.
-Darius then founded the arthouse film production company Silverprince Pictures to develop more independent films.
+Shu then founded the arthouse film production company Silverprince Pictures to develop more independent films.

-In 2019, Shu shot a British-East Asian LGBT film, Tainted, with director Rikki-Beadle Blair MBE, about an intense young woman stalking a young gay couple in a seaside town.
-He has also shot a commercial for Chanel and Coach where he was flown over to New York to film with seven celebrities from South East Asia.
+In 2019, Shu shot a British-East Asian film, Tainted, with director Rikki-Beadle Blair.
+He also shot a commercial for Chanel and Coach, where he was flown over to New York to film with seven celebrities from South East Asia.
 Shu attended Chanel's prestigious fashion show during Paris Fashion Week in France to shoot for Chanel with singer-songwriter Yuna and The Laterals magazine.
 He also shot a fashion film with English actor Dominic Cooper.

 Later that year, Shu reunited with director Yew Weng Ho and producer Gordon Lewis on a new dyslexia film, Mical (2020).
 It follows the true story of Pat and Mike Jones on the struggles and journey of being dyslexic.
 The film is to create awareness on dyslexia and to support the Dyslexia Trust.
-The film has been officially selected at the Oscar qualifying LA Shorts International Film Festival 2020.
-The film had its world premiere online on Silverprince Pictures' YouTube channel on September 15 with rave reviews and positive reception from public and currently over 1.6 million views.
+The film was officially selected at the Oscar qualifying LA Shorts International Film Festival 2020.
+The film had its world premiere online on Silverprince Pictures' YouTube channel on September 15, with rave reviews and positive reception from public, and currently over 1.6 million views.
 It is also streaming on Amazon Prime Video in US, UK, Canada and Australia.